There are 7 sure signs it’s time to replace your HVAC system. Here’s how to know.

 The only way you can know for sure if your HVAC is underperforming and overworked is with a professional energy audit.
 You may be able to get a free energy audit through Sealed.

 Do you have lots of extra dust floating around in your house, dancing in the air when the sun shines through your windows?
 This is an indicator that your HVAC system isn’t able to filter your air effectively.

 And if your household members are experiencing heightened allergies or respiratory illnesses, your HVAC could be part of the reason.
 In fact, if your home heating system runs on heating oil, it’s 130 times more likely to give off health-related air pollutants like sulfur than natural gas heaters (1).

-Even if you have a few years left in your heating and cooling system, if your home’s air quality is suffering, it’s time to make the switch to a cleaner, healthier HVAC system, like an electric air-source heat pump.
+Even if you have a few years left in your heating and cooling system, if your home’s air quality is suffering or if your AC or furnace smells regularly when it’s on, it’s time to make the switch to a cleaner, healthier HVAC system, like an electric air-source heat pump.

 #3: You’re spending quite a bit on HVAC repairs.

 Regular maintenance and the occasional HVAC system repair is a normal part of home appliance upkeep.

 But if you’re regularly spending cash on high-dollar repairs for your heater or air conditioner (or your AC isn’t working as well as it should), it’s in your best interest—and the best interest of your bank account—to invest those funds in a replacement instead.